FAMILY EDUCATION IS IMPORTANT, NOW MORE THAN EVER

 Laurent: As wealth typically consists of multiple asset classes with varying tax and legacy implications, it’s often best to work with a team of advisors.
 This ensures that a family understands exactly what their wealth and legacy comprise, and the optimal fiduciary structure to make sure their vision and goals are fulfilled.

 Two big elements are essential for advisors to work together effectively.
 First, establish governance over the relationship among the advisors and how they will communicate with the family.
-This prevents any one advisor from assuming the lead, and risking that other advisor are not heard.
+This prevents any one advisor from assuming the lead, and risking that other advisors are not heard.
 Second, clarify the process and manner in which education will take place.
-Advisors need to come together and agree on both the education process and method of delivery—whether that’s Zoom lectures, in-person peer exchange, full family retreat, or a combination.
+Advisors need to come together and agree on both the education process and method of delivery — whether that’s Zoom lectures, in-person peer exchange, full family retreat, or a combination.

 HOW DO FAMILIES CREATE A CONDUCIVE LEARNING ENVIRONMENT?